Writer

 Otherhood

-My writing will be included in ‘OTHERHOOD, a collection of personal essays by New Zealand writers that will give voice to a common experience that still feels taboo: not being a mother.
+My writing is included in ‘OTHERHOOD: Essays On Being Childless, Childfree and Child Adjacent; a collection of personal essays by New Zealand writers that gives voice to a common experience that still feels taboo: not being a mother.
 Or at least, not in the traditional sense.

-It will be published in 2024 by Massey University Press.
+It was published in 2024 by Massey University Press.

 Was she not our girl?
 Remembering Sinéad O’Connor